How to become a midwife in the UK

 Research and reading

 Another way to prepare for your application is to develop your knowledge of midwifery by reading relevant materials.
-You may be interested in reading articles from the MIDIRS Midwifery Digest, or articles from other publications such as the RCM Midwives magazine.
+You may be interested in reading articles from the MIDIRS Midwifery Digest, or articles from other publications such as the RCM Midwives magazine which is available to RCM members.

 Loans and grants